-(iv) There is no change in quality of life of account holder.
+(iv) There is no change in the quality of life of the account holder.

-(v) Account holder does not have faith in technology being used or is uncomfortable with the interface
+(v) The account holder does not have faith in technology being used or is uncomfortable with the interface

-Perhaps after few years, a new drive will be required to allow conversion of no frill accounts into regular saving bank accounts.
+Perhaps after a few years, a new drive will be required to allow conversion of no-frill accounts into regular saving bank accounts.

 Limited purpose branch: Currently bank branches deliver all sorts of services from the same premises.
-Corporate accounts, terms deposit accounts and saving bank accounts all are served from same premises, e-stamping, sale of precious mental coins, sale of mutual funds, stock market transaction , sale of insurance products and many more activities happen from these branches.
-It seems that in the years to come, with more number of branches, some sort of segmentation will take place and some bank branches in the city will provide limited number of services.
-Limited purpose branches will be opened in a big way, may be only for account opening purpose and nurturing the account for initial one year.
+Corporate accounts, terms deposit accounts and saving bank accounts all are served from the same premises, e-stamping, sale of precious metal coins, sale of mutual funds, stock market transaction, sale of insurance products and many more activities happen from these branches.
+It seems that in the years to come, with more number of branches, some sort of segmentation will take place and some bank branches in the city will provide a limited number of services.
+Limited purpose branches will be opened in a big way, maybe only for account opening purpose and nurturing the account for an initial one year.

-Pension inclusion : The joint family system works as buffer for old age persons, after attaining old age people would expect members of their joint family to look after them but with nuclear families on the rise they will have no one to take care of them in their old age and hence will need to plan their savings and pensions before hand.
+Pension inclusion: The joint family system works as a buffer for old age persons, after attaining old age people would expect members of their joint family to look after them but with nuclear families on the rise they will have no one to take care of them in their old age and hence will need to plan their savings and pensions beforehand.
 The government has made some new provisions to increase the adoption of pension by the salaried class by introducing the NPS lite scheme.

-Electronic pass book : In urban areas, account holder are used to printed pass book and bank statement at regular intervals, quarterly or monthly.
-Some of the banks have started electronic statements and e mailers as an option for account holders.
-It seems that in the years to come, the physical pass book in the urban centers will get replaced by electronic pass book in the form of smart card or pen drive or some other electronic storage device.
+Electronic passbook: In urban areas, the account holder is used to printing passbook and bank statements at regular intervals, quarterly or monthly.
+Some of the banks have started electronic statements and emailers as an option for account holders.
+It seems that in the years to come, the physical passbook in the urban centers will get replaced by an electronic passbook in the form of a smart card or pen drive or some other electronic storage device.

-Deregulation of banking license: Is it right time to even dream of this?
-Can this ever happen in India even after 100 years ?
-If one goes back 3 decades to the 1980’s one will find that many industries were under a licensing regime and then the late 80’s and 90’s saw the License Raj crumbling.
-Who knows when the License Raj for banks will crumble ?
+Deregulation of banking license: Is it the right time to even dream of this?
+Can this ever happen in India even after 100 years?
+If one goes back 3 decades to the 1980’s one will find that many industries were under a licensing regime and then the late ’80s and 90 saw the License Raj crumbling.
+Who knows when the License Raj for banks will crumble?